Reading older handwriting (palaeography)

 Search our glossary for help with abbreviations, legal terminology, occupations and other unfamiliar words.
 Consult the Dictionary of the Scots Language for additional help with Scots words.

-For further help with palaeography visit the Scottish Handwriting website in particular the testaments tutorial and the palaeography posers organised by different record types.
+For further help with palaeography visit the Scottish Handwriting resource in particular the testaments tutorial and the palaeography posers organised by different record types.